AIMS:Average Information Matrix Splitting: Preliminary

 where $\kappa=(\gamma^T, \phi^T)^T$.
-We shall denote The negative of the Hessian of the log-likelihood function is referred to as the \textit{observed information matrix}.
+We shall denote The negative Hessian of the log-likelihood function is referred to as the \textit{observed information matrix}.
 We will denote the matrix as $\I_O$.

-Given an initial guess of the variance parameter $\theta_0$, a standard approach to maximize $\ell_R$ or find the roots of the score equations $S(\theta)=0$ is the Newton-Raphson method (Algorithm \ref{alg:NR}), which requires elements of the observed information matrix.
+Given an initial guess of the variance parameter $\theta_0$, a standard approach to maximize $\ell_R$ or find the root of the score equation $S(\theta)=0$ is the Newton-Raphson method (Algorithm \ref{alg:NR}), which requires elements of the observed information matrix.

-For convenience, we list the elements of the observed information matrix in the second column of Table~\ref{tab:splitting}.
-In particular,